fo0s/Javaport/README.md

 Next Started work on the airport.
 We need to able to store a plane somewhere... hangers with an empty state.
 There's no planes in there yet.
 Obvs.

 Airport (being the magical being it is) asks a lonely plane to join them.
 It complies.

+> As an air traffic controller
+>
+>So I can get passengers on the way to their destination
+>
+>I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport